 One of the best places to view and shop for the local brand as at the PMQ building, where there are more than a hundred shops, studios and dining options featuring local Hong Kong brands under one roof.

 Hong Kong Cookies

-Our preference are the traditional cookies for something different and egg rolls, because they are so goddamn good!
+Our preference is the traditional cookies for something different and egg rolls because they are so goddamn good!
 The cookies are packed in single serve or smaller sized portions making it easy to travel with.
-Noteworthy cookie stores in Hong Kong include, Kee Wah Bakery , Jenny Bakery and Sweet Boutique Bakery
+Noteworthy cookie stores in Hong Kong include Jenny Bakery and Kee Wah Bakery

 Apart from Japan, Hong Kong has good selections of cute and quirky souvenirs.
-Items like cool chopstiks, USB thumb drives and fridge magnets are among the popular items sold at the night markets all over Hong Kong.
+Items like cool chopsticks, USB thumb drives, and fridge magnets are among the popular items sold at the night markets all over Hong Kong.